This story has been updated. It was originally published on May 18, 2017.

-With so many types of malware and so many different system setups out there, we can’t cover every specific scenario.
+With so many types of malware and so many different system setups out there, we can’t cover every scenario.
 But we can give you some general pointers to get you on your way to the help you need.

 What to do first

 You might find that your installed security software spots the problem and effectively removes it on its own.
-In that case, you can get on with watching Netflix or checking your email without any further interference.
-Unfortunately, if your antivirus tool of choice doesn’t see anything wrong, or can’t deal with what it’s found, you’ll have more work to do.
+In that case, you can get on with watching Netflix or checking your email without further interference.
+Unfortunately, if your antivirus tool of choice doesn’t see anything wrong or can’t deal with what it’s found, you’ll have more work to do.

 Deal with specific threats

 Telling you to search online for help may seem like we’re trying to pass the buck.
 But this is often the best way to deal with the biggest and newest threats.
-To get rid of a bug that overwhelmed your computer’s built-in virus protections, you probably need to follow specific instructions.
+To get rid of a bug that overwhelmed your computer’s built-in virus protections, you’ll probably need to follow specific instructions.
 Otherwise, you could inadvertently make the situation worse.

 Finally, based on what your research and antivirus scans tell you, consider disconnecting your computer from the internet to stop malware from spreading or shutting down your machine completely to protect against file damage.